edibotopic/edibotopic-website/content/blog/2022-09-17-on-plagiarism.md

 I've been thinking about student plagiarism since universities have mostly returned to normal following the Covid-19 pandemic.

 <!-- more -->

-{% warning(header="Caution") %} This was written shortly after the educational sector returned to relative normalcy following the Covid-19 pandemic and just before ChatGPT sent it back into a doom spiral.{% end %}

 Students plagiarise, professors get mad and universities draft policies.
 AI-based essay generators emerge and people begin to use them.
 Somewhere, an entrepreneur dreams of proctor drones monitoring online exams.
 What if many students _don't want to plagiarise_, but they simply _do not know how_ to write with originality?
 Maybe plagiarism is just a symptom of inadequate preparation rather than generational laziness or an emerging digital dystopia.
 Here I consider the particular case of science education.